Ryan Kaine is on the outside…

 Identifying the individual responsible for the treachery would be a challenge for others.
 As a task, it fell outside her capabilities.
 At any moment, she expected a member of the Creed to drag her away to her death.
 Hopefully, it would be quick.
 Quicker than the slow death of dehydration or starvation.

 One day.
 Perhaps two.
-That was all she required.
+That was all she'd required.
 But it was not to be.

-In the dead of night they came for her.
-They overpowered and drugged her, and they spirited her away to this grubby cell.
+In the dead of night, they came for her.
+They overpowered and drugged her, and they spirited her away to the grubby cell.
 Three nights and two days ago.

 Merde à leurs cœurs noirs!
 Damn their black hearts!